-We agree that a lack of segregation of duties exists and if the board does hire more administration that duties will be further segregated to the extent possible.
-We understand that this will be a repeated recommendation due to the limited number of staff employed by the Water Resource District.
+We agree that a lack of segregation of duties exists.
+If the board does hire more administration, duties will be further segregated to the fullest extent possible.
+We understand that this will be a repeated recommendation due to the limited number of staff employed by the District.